Blendify/blender-manual/blender_docs/manual/render/output/metadata.rst

    Metadata panel.

-The *Metadata* panel includes options for writing meta-data into render output.
+The *Metadata* panel includes options for writing metadata into render output.

 .. note::